merlinfuchs/kite/README.md

 - [x] Design and implement flow values properly
 - [x] Design and implement node types
 - [x] Design and implement node data
-- [ ] Design and implement variable system
+- [x] Design and implement variable system
+- [x] Add some more common flow nodes
 - [ ] Implement all existing flow nodes
+- [ ] Merge kite-common and kite-service
-- [ ] Add some more common flow nodes
+- [ ] Move flow and template into independent modules

 ### Node Types